jtsdaniel/Volcano-Library-Website-client-server/README.md

 ```

 # User guides:
-To run the whole application you must create connection to database as mentioned in "Installation Guide"
+1. To run the whole application you must create connection to database as mentioned in "Installation Guide".
+One mention is you need to change some paramters in knex form to lets the application connect to database. the knex-form can be found in this path:".../Volcano-Library-Website-client-server/Server Side/volcanoweb_server_side/expvolcano/knexfile.js".

 1. Head into this follow path:".../Volcano-Library-Website-client-server/Server Side/volcanoweb_server_side/expvolcano/" in your terminal run command